Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

 1. Select the follow-on posting to be deleted.
     The follow-on posting details are displayed in the input fields.

-    > [Caution] Be aware that the follow-on posting will be deleted permanently.
+    > [Caution] **Loss of data**
+    Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+    Problems may occur due to unresolved dependencies.
+    Make sure you really want to delete the selected data.

     ![Edit follow-on postings](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FollowOnBookings/EditFollowOnBooking.png "[Edit follow-on postings]")